 Ľupča Castle

-In the middle of the 13th century, King Belo IV of Hungary had Lupčany Castle built after the Tatars invaded.
-The castle is located on the hill of the last hills of the Low Tatras in Slovenská Ľupča.
+In the middle of the 13th century, King Belo IV of Hungary had Ľupča castle built after the Tatars invaded.
+The castle is located on the last hills of the Low Tatras in Slovenská Ľupča.
 It had mainly a guarding role over the important medieval trade route Via magna, which led under the foot of the castle.

-More information about the castle and opening hours at www.hradlupca.sk
+More information about the castle and opening hours is available at www.hradlupca.sk.

 How to reach us?